ZcashFoundation/frost/book/src/terminology.md

 Possible deployment options:
 - Echo-broadcast (Goldwasser-Lindell)
-- posting commitments to an authenticated centralized server that is trusted to provide a single view to all participants
+- Posting commitments to an authenticated centralized server that is trusted to provide a single view to all participants